Table of Contents_

 Sixty-inch TVs offer various enhancements for the screen.
 These enhancements include organic light-emitting diode (OLED,) quantum dot LED (QLED,) and high dynamic range (HDR) TVs.
 OLED uses electroluminescence to light the pixels for the screen and results in higher contrast and more vibrant colors.
 QLED adds a film to LED liquid crystal displays (LCDs) and may also increase contrast, though OLED still typically has more consistent image quality.
 High dynamic range TVs provide a more comprehensive range of colors, leading to increased contrast between the brightest whites and deepest blacks.
 If you don’t get the right technology then you may keep wondering why my TV pixelates all the time.

-Many smart TV platforms are available in the form of 60 inch TVs.
+Many smart TV platforms are available in the form of 60-inch TVs.
 These TVs feature network connectivity that allows viewers to watch the desired content from streaming services on their TV screens.
 In order to do so, the user must also have an active internet connection.
 This connection also has to be fast enough to support streaming.
 Netflix recommends 3 Mbps for standard definition TV, 5 Mbps for high definition (HD), and 25 Mbps for 4K or Ultra HD shows.
 You may be wondering what is a 4k TV and if your TV is one.
 Specific settings may require higher bandwidth, such as increased video quality controlled in the video quality settings.
+So if this seems like the perfect size TV for you, be sure to check out all the top-rated 60-inch TVs.

 A 60” TV provides a screen that approximately measures 52.3 by 29.4 inches.